bmo-node/bmo/README.md

 ```
 - `path` - indicates what the path to the handers should be.
 - `method` - is the http method that the handler is for.
-- `schema`- schema takes in two sub objects, these objects should be joi schemas that are then used to
+- `schema`- an optinal schema takes in two sub objects, these objects should be [joi](https://www.npmjs.com/package/@hapi/joi) schemas that are then used to
 generate OpenAPI documentation for the resources.
 These are optional and will be ignored if not supplied.
 - `handler`- Is an async function that is invoked when a request is received with the given path and method.